floragunncom/search-guard-docs/_docs/kibana_installation.md

 * Stop Kibana
 * cd into your Kibana installation directory
-* Execute: `bin/kibana-plugin install file:///path/to/search-guard-kibana-plugin-<version>.zip`
+* Execute: `NODE_OPTIONS="--max-old-space-size=8192" bin/kibana-plugin install file:///path/to/search-guard-kibana-plugin-<version>.zip`

 After the plugin has been installed, Kibana will run the optimization process.
 Depending on your system this might take a couple of minutes.
 This is an Kibana internal process required for each installed plugin and cannot be skipped.
+The Kibana optimization process is shaky and problems are typically not related to Search Guard.
+Most issues can be resolved by giving the process more memory by setting `NODE_OPTIONS="--max-old-space-size=8192"`

 ## Configuring the Kibana server user